 It's hard to find a better school than University of Illinois at Urbana - Champaign if you wish to pursue Human Development & Family Studies as a major.
 After graduating, Human Development students generally earn around $36,674 at the beginning of their careers.
-Champaign, Illinois is the perfect location for students who relish the active urban lifestyle.
+With more than 20,000 students, this institution is one of the biggest schools in the nation.

 Syracuse University is a good decision for students pursuing a Human Development & Family Studies degree.
-Students who graduate from this program report average early career income of human development and mid-career income of $53,865.
+Graduates from the Human Development & Family Studies major at Syracuse University get 15.8% above the average graduate in this field.
 The surrounding area of a large urban center is tremendous for young people looking for enough options for networking, excitement, and life.